Ahmedkhan2k222/Stock_Market_Crash_Analysis/README.md

-#  📉 Stock Market Crash Analysis with Python

-This project is a comprehensive stock market crash analysis tool that uses historical Sensex data and synthetic data to identify, visualize, and understand major market downturns.
-It combines data processing, drawdown analysis, crash clustering, and synthetic forecasting to give insights into past and potential future crashes.

-## 📊 Project Workflow & Code Explanation

-### 1. **Importing Libraries**
-Used `pandas`, `numpy`, and `plotly` for data manipulation, calculation, and interactive visualizations.

-### 2. **Loading the Data**
-The CSV file is loaded using `pandas.read_csv()`, sorted by date, and indexed by the `Date` column for time-series analysis.

-### 3. **Data Cleaning**
-- Converts `Date` to datetime.
-- Checks for and handles missing values.

-### 4. **Daily Returns and Crash Detection**
-- Calculates daily percentage return using `.pct_change()`.
-- Flags a crash if the daily return is less than or equal to -5%.
-- Plots closing prices and highlights crash days with red dots.

-### 5. **Drawdown Analysis**
-- Calculates drawdown as the percentage decline from the all-time high using `.cummax()`.
-- A drawdown greater than 20% is considered a major crash.
-- Interactive plot shows drawdown over time with a threshold line.

-### 6. **Crash Clustering**
-- Groups crash days into clusters if they occur within 3 days of each other.
-- Displays the start and end dates of each cluster.
-- Plots zoomed-in analysis of the first detected crash cluster.

-### 7. **Historical Crash Case Studies**
-Three major crashes are explored in detail:
-- 1997 Crash
-- 2008 Financial Crisis
-- 2020 COVID-19 Crash

-Each crash is visualized through:
-- Closing price with crash period shaded
-- Daily returns during the crash

-### 8. **Synthetic Crash Forecasting (2025 Simulation)**
-- Simulates 250 trading days in 2025 using `numpy`.
-- Introduces artificial stable, crash, and recovery periods.
-- Calculates 10-day rolling mean and volatility.
-- Flags early warnings when:
-  - Rolling mean return < -0.5%
+# 📉 Stock Market Crash Analysis

+This project performs an in-depth analysis of stock market crashes using historical Sensex data.
+It includes identification of daily crashes, drawdown-based crashes, visualization of major market declines, and synthetic modeling for early warning signals.

+---

+## 📁 Dataset
+- File used: `cleaned_sensex.csv`
+- Contains historical Sensex data with date and closing prices.

+---

+## 🔍 Key Features & Workflow

+### 1. **Preprocessing**
+- Read data with `pandas`.
+- Convert `Date` column to datetime format.
+- Sort by date and set as index.

+### 2. **Daily Crash Detection**
+- Calculate daily return %.
+- Identify crash days where drop > 5%.
+- Visualize with red markers.

+### 3. **Drawdown Analysis**
+- Calculate cumulative max.
+- Compute % drawdown from peak.
+- Mark drawdowns below -20%.
+- Visualize drawdowns over time.

+### 4. **Crash Cluster Detection**
+- Group consecutive drawdown days within 3-day gaps.
+- Print identified clusters with start-end dates.
+- Visualize zoomed-in view for selected cluster.

+### 5. **Major Historical Crashes**
+Visualizations for:
+- 📉 1997 Crash
+- 📉 2008-09 Global Financial Crisis
+- 📉 2020 COVID Crash

+Each includes:
+- Closing prices
+- Daily returns

+### 6. **Synthetic Early Warning System (2025)**
+- Create synthetic Sensex data for 2025 with a simulated crash.
+- Compute 10-day rolling mean and volatility.
+- Flag early warnings where:
+  - Mean return < -0.5%
   - Volatility > 2%

-- Visualizes price with early warnings marked.
+### 7. **📊 Monthly Visualization of 2025**
+- Each of the 12 months from January to December 2025 is analyzed separately.
+- For every month, a dedicated graph is created to visualize the closing price trends.
+- Red dots are used to clearly mark early warning signals detected within that month.
+- This approach gives a more detailed view of how market behavior evolves throughout the year and helps identify patterns specific to individual months.

+---

+## 📦 Libraries Used
+- pandas
+- numpy
+- plotly
+- calendar

+---

-## 🛍️ Summary of Insights
+## 📈 Summary

-- **Daily Crashes**: Several points in history showed -5% or more daily declines.
-- **Drawdowns**: Major drawdowns beyond -20% identified big market events.
-- **Clustering**: Many crashes grouped into clusters, highlighting multi-day panic events.
-- **Case Studies**: Visual analysis of the 1997, 2008, and 2020 crashes shows steep and prolonged declines.
-- **2025 Simulation**: Showed how early warning indicators can signal upcoming crashes using volatility and return drops.
+This project allows you to:
+- Detect both short-term (daily) and long-term (drawdown) crashes.
+- Analyze real market behavior across historical and simulated data.
+- Generate early warning signals based on market behavior.
+- Visualize everything using interactive Plotly charts, including monthly-level insights for 2025.

+> Great for financial analysts, students, and data scientists interested in market behavior.

 ---